nselby/nselby.github.io/_posts/2016-03-17-Ignored-By-The-New-York-Times-Letters-Editor.md

 <p>The available evidence says otherwise.
 The officers had documented and well-articulated probable cause. <a href="http://graphics8.nytimes.com/video/players/offsite/index.html?videoId=100000004202691" target="_blank">The video shows they were polite and respectful</a>, and rightly took the professor to jail after showing her all manner of courtesy.</p>

 <p>The New York Times insinuates that Princeton police stop a disproportionately large number of black people compared to the population.
-As usual this the insinuation of racism fails, however, because not all drivers in Princeton live in Princeton.</p>
+This insinuation of racism fails, however, because not all drivers in Princeton live in Princeton.</p>

 <p>Forcing legitimate law enforcement acts into a narrative of racism hinders an honest and necessary national dialogue about race.</p>